MuammarSiddiqui/isAttendance/README.md

 # isAttendance

- zkem folder contains sdk and .bat file to register that sdk in windows
- # this sdk is discontinued by the official website
- After registering add a com reference in your project targeting that zkemkeeper.dll
+ zkem folder contains sdk and .bat file to register that sdk in windows this sdk is discontinued by the official website After registering add a com reference in your project targeting that zkemkeeper.dll which is located in zkem folder